babashka/babashka/doc/dev.md

   [#387](https://github.com/borkdude/babashka/issues/387).

 To progress work on sqlite and mySQL, I need a working Clojure example.
-If you want to contribute, consider making a an example CLI that puts something in a mysql db and reads something from it.
+If you want to contribute, consider making a an example Clojure GraalVM CLI that puts something in a sqlite / mysql DB and reads something from it.

 ## Binary size